 Further to the above mentioned, Larmag has an interest in another major commercial German real estate portfolio with a value of approximately Euro 300 million.

 The total value of real estate acquired in Germany by Larmag between 2005 and 2008 was approximately Euro 1 billion.
 The interest in two of the three portfolios was disposed of gradually during 2008 and 2009.

 Since 2008 the Larmag Group have been working on acquiring know-how relating to the renewable energy sector mainly in Europe and particularly in the solar business in Spain.

 As a result of this, Larmag Energy Group (LEG) was established in 2008.
 LEG has continuously built up an international network for renewable energy and researched different opportunities and markets.
-This resulted in acquiring a majority interest in a public listed company on the Frankfurt stock exchange in 2010 for the purpose acquisitions and developments of renewable energy plants.

 A number of real estate transactions were evaluated which resulted in an agreement to acquire a Swiss commercial real estate portfolio.